briankibe450/Facial-Recognition-with-python/README.md

 ## Customization

 You can modify the behavior and capabilities of the chatbot by tweaking the configuration settings in the `config.py` file.
-For example, you can adjust the chatbot's response length, temperature, and other parameters to control the style and diversity of its responses.
+For example, you can adjust the chatbot's response length, temperature, and other to control the style and diversity of its responses.

 ## Limitations